bryndav/photosorter/README.md

 # Extensions

 Include a renaming function for the photos aswell, so instead of the standard names like IMG698774 give it a name related to the date it was taken?
 Or maybe name it after some other hint that can be extracted from the header of a photo?

+# Aftermath

+Turns out to be a much more simple code then excpected.
+Now it is solved.
+Could not find any GPSInfo in any of the picture so I will settle with renaming the pictures after the days they were taken.
+Update soon.